TobyFenn/twitter-console-app/README.md

-# TwitEng: A Mini Twitter Engine
+# TwitEng: C++ Twitter Simulation Engine

-Welcome to TwitEng, a sophisticated yet minimalistic Twitter-like engine built to showcase advanced C++ programming techniques.
+## Overview
+**TwitEng** is a C++ implementation that simulates core functionalities of Twitter, highlighting proficiency in various aspects of advanced C++ programming.

-## Features
+## Key Features
+### Command Handling:
-### Command Handling with Chain of Responsibility Pattern:
+- Utilizes the Chain of Responsibility design pattern.
-The engine's command handling efficiently leverages the Chain of Responsibility design pattern, ensuring scalable and maintainable code.
-Classes like QuitHandler, AndHandler, and more, each handle specific user commands.
+- Efficient delegation of command processing using classes such as `QuitHandler`, `AndHandler`, and more.

-### Advanced Search Functionality:
+### Search Capabilities:
-Users can perform advanced tweet searches using AND/OR logic, allowing for intricate query capabilities.
+- Provides the ability to execute tweet searches employing AND/OR operations for complex query handling.

-### Dynamic Memory Management:
+### Memory Management:
-The code reflects a keen understanding of dynamic memory allocation and deallocation in C++, ensuring efficient memory usage.
+- Implements dynamic memory allocation and deallocation in C++, optimizing resource usage.

-## Design & Structure
-Diving into the project's architecture, you'll find object-oriented programming at its finest.
-With classes encapsulating the core functionalities of users, tweets, handlers, and the engine itself, the project is modular and extensible.

-Notable design decisions include:
-### Overloaded operators for easy interactions.
+## Architectural Details
+The design of TwitEng is grounded in modular object-oriented programming principles.
+The project structure comprises classes that encapsulate the fundamental operations of tweets, users, handlers, and the core engine.
+Some design specifics include:
+- Overloading of operators to facilitate object interactions.
-### Stream manipulations for fluid string handling.
+- Effective use of stream manipulations for string parsing and processing.
-### Thorough error checks for robustness.
+- Incorporation of error checks to enhance system robustness.

-## File Handling & I/O
+## File Operations
-The engine boasts file input/output operations, enabling real-time tweet feeds and data storage.
-Users can view personalized feeds, stored in individual files, generated with impeccable formatting.
+TwitEng is equipped with file input/output functionalities, designed for storing and retrieving tweet feeds.
+The systematic storage allows users to retrieve personalized tweet feeds from distinct files.

-## Contributing & Feedback
+## Contributions
-While this project primarily serves as a demonstration of programming prowess, contributions and feedback are welcome!
-Delve in, explore, run the engine, and feel free to suggest enhancements or report issues.
-Your insights are invaluable.
+Though the primary purpose of this project is to demonstrate advanced programming capabilities, constructive feedback and contributions to enhance the functionality or rectify issues are appreciated.